 The Award Secretariat typically identify between 700 and 1000 papers related to the science and technology of niobium, from which they select approximately 50 to 100 of the most relevant.
 Direct submissions of papers are also accepted for consideration.

-This long list of papers is then narrowed down by the Secretariat to a shortlist of a minimum of five, usually six to eight, for circulation to the International Panel.
+This long list of papers is then narrowed down by the Secretariat to a shortlist of a minimum of five, for circulation to the International Panel.
 Related papers on the same topic by the same author(s) may be selected by the Secretariat to be considered as a single entry.

 The Winning Paper

 The shortlist of papers is circulated to the International Panel who select and prioritise the best three.
-From these nominations the Panel Chair will assess if any has a clear majority and thus determine the winning paper.
+Based on these preferences, the Chair will determine the winner(s) of the Charles Hatchett Award.

 This result is then ratified by the Council of the Institute of Materials, Minerals and Mining (IOM3).